Azure/azure-signalr/specs/ServiceProtocol.md

 ## Message Encodings

-In Azure SignalR Service Protocol, each message is represented as a single MsgPack array containing items that correspond to properties of the given service message.
+In Azure SignalR Service Protocol, each message is represented as a single MessagePack array containing items that correspond to properties of the given service message.

 MessagePack uses different formats to encode values.
-Refer to the [MsgPack format spec](https://github.com/msgpack/msgpack/blob/master/spec.md#formats) for format definitions.
+Refer to the [MessagePack Format Spec](https://github.com/msgpack/msgpack/blob/master/spec.md#formats) for format definitions.

 ### HandshakeRequest Message
 `HandshakeRequest` messages have the following structure.